 The Textbook Committee

-Reid Dempsey is an MFA Candidate in Literary Translation and a PhD Candidate in English at the University of Iowa.
-Conscious and skeptical of the conflation of literary studies with the English language, his research interests include discourse analysis, multilingualism, sociolinguistics, and the poetics of translation.
-His current research explores the impact of translation discourse on 19th century education and life writing concurrent with the rise of industrial linguistic nationalisms.
+Reid Dempsey is an MFA Candidate in the Translator’s Workshop and a PhD Candidate in English at the University of Iowa.
+Skeptical of the conflation of literary studies with the English language, his research interests include applied linguistics, discourse analysis, and the poetics of translation.
+His current research explores the impact of translation discourse on 19th century primary education and life writing concurrent with the rise of industrial linguistic nationalisms.
 His most recent course in GEL, “On Margins: Limit, Annotation, and Experience in Literature” reflects on the margin as metaphor both for 20th century social structures and for the textual function of language.

-Before coming to the University of Iowa, Maddison earned her BA in English from the University of South Florida and her MA in the Humanities from the University of Chicago.
-She joined the textbook committee in order to help GEL instructors think about how they might incorporate nineteenth-century texts into their curriculum in new and accessible ways.
+Before coming to the University of Iowa, Bronwyn earned her BA in English from the California State University Northridge.
+She joined the textbook committee to help GEL instructors better incorporate performance and drama into their lesson plans.